 - Using a print on demand company to make and ship your Etsy stickers whenever you make a sale

-- Create and ship stickers yourself
+- Creating and ship stickers yourself

-Let’s breakdown these options so you can find what works best for you.
+Let’s break down these options so you can find what works best for you.

-Option 1: Sell Stickers Using Printify
+Option 1: Sell Etsy Stickers Using Printify

 Printify is a popular POD provider that’s an excellent option if you’re just starting your sticker business because it prints and ships your orders for you.